carbon-language/carbon-lang/llvm/docs/GettingInvolved.rst

 :doc:`CodingStandards`
   Details the LLVM coding standards and provides useful information on writing efficient C++ code.

+:doc:`GitHub`
+  Describes how to use the llvm-project repository on GitHub.

 :doc:`GitBisecting`
   Describes how to use ``git bisect`` on LLVM's repository.